-Water samples visibly absent of particles are extracted directly using the separatory funnel (Section 10.2.1) or Solid Phase Extraction (SPE) technique (Section 10.2.2).
-Water samples containing visible particles and containing one percent suspended solids or less are extracted using the SPE technique followed by Soxhlet/Dean-Stark (SDS) extraction (Section 10.2.3) or are filtered using the procedure in Section 10.1.3.1.6.
-After filtration, the particles and filter are extracted using the SDS procedure (Section 10.2.3) and the filtrate is extracted using the separatory funnel procedure (Section 10.2.1).
+Water samples visibly absent of particles are extracted directly using the separatory funnel (see Section 10.2.1) or Solid Phase Extraction (SPE) technique (see Section 10.2.2).
+Water samples containing visible particles and containing 1% suspended solids or less are prepared according to Section 10.1.3.1 and extracted using the SPE technique, followed by Soxhlet/Dean-Stark (SDS) extraction (see Section 10.2.3), or are filtered using the procedure in Section 10.1.3.1.6.
+After filtration, the particles and filter are extracted using the SDS procedure (see Section 10.2.3) and the filtrate is extracted using the separatory funnel procedure (see Section 10.2.1).
 For aqueous samples containing greater than one percent solids, a sample aliquot sufficient to provide 10 g of dry solids is used, as described in Section 10.1.4.2.

-10.1.3.1 Preparation of Water Samples

-- 10.1.3.1.1 Mark the original level of the sample on the sample bottle for reference.
-Weigh the sample plus bottle to $\pm 1q$ . - 10.1.3.1.2 Spike 1.0 mL of the diluted labeled compound spiking solution (Section 7.7.4.2) into the sample bottle.
+- 10.1.3.1 Preparation of Water Samples - 10.1.3.1.1 Mark the original level of the sample on the sample bottle for reference.
+Weigh the sample plus bottle to \pm 1 g. - 10.1.3.1.2 Spike 1 mL of the diluted labeled compound spiking solution (see Section 7.7.4.2) into the sample bottle.
 Cap the bottle and mix the sample by careful shaking.
-Allow the sample to equilibrate for 1 to 2 hours, with occasional shaking. - 10.1.3.1.3 For each sample or sample batch (to a maximum of 20 samples) to be extracted during the same 12-hour shift, place three 1.0-L aliquots of reagent water in clean sample bottles or flasks. - 10.1.3.1.4 Spike 1.0 mL of the diluted labeled compound spiking solution (Section 7.7.4.2) into the three reagent water aliquots.
-One of these aliquots will serve as the blank and two will serve as the LCS/LCSD.
-Spike the LCS/LCSD with 1.0 mL of the laboratory control sample spiking solution (see Section 7.8.4). - 10.1.3.1.5

-If SPE is to be used, add 5 mL of methanol to the sample, cap and shake the sample to mix thoroughly, and proceed to Section 10.2.2 for extraction.
+Allow the sample to equilibrate for 1 to 2 hours, with occasional shaking. - 10.1.3.1.3 For each sample or sample batch (to a maximum of 20 samples) to be extracted during the same 12-hour shift, place two 1 L aliquots of reagent water in clean sample bottles or flasks. - 10.1.3.1.4 Spike 1 mL of the diluted labeled compound spiking solution (see Section 7.7.4.2) into the two reagent water aliquots.
+One of these aliquots will serve as the blank and the other will serve as the Laboratory Control Sample (LCS).
+Spike the LCS with 1 mL of the LCS spiking solution (see Section 7.8.4). - 10.1.3.1.5 If SPE is to be used, add 5 mL of methanol to the sample, cap and shake the sample to mix thoroughly, and proceed to Section 10.2.2 for extraction.
 If SPE is not to be used, and the sample is visibly absent of particles, proceed to Section 10.2.1 for extraction.
-If SPE is not to be used and the sample contains visible particles, proceed to the following section for filtration of particles.

-10.1.3.1.6 Filtration of particles

-- 10.1.3.1.6.1 Assemble a Buchner funnel on top of a clean filtration flask.
-Apply vacuum to the flask, and pour the entire contents of the sample bottle through a glass fiber filter in the Buchner funnel, swirling the sample remaining in the bottle to suspend any particulate. - 10.1.3.1.6.2 Rinse the sample bottle twice with approximately 5 mL portions of reagent water to transfer any remaining particulate onto the filter. - 10.1.3.1.6.3 Rinse any particulate off the sides of the Buchner funnel with small quantities of reagent water. - 10.1.3.1.6.4 Weigh the empty sample bottle to $\pm 1g$ .
+If SPE is not to be used and the sample contains visible particles, proceed to the following section for filtration of particles. - 10.1.3.1.6 Filtration of Particles - 10.1.3.1.6.1 Assemble a Buchner funnel on top of a clean filtration flask.
+Apply vacuum to the flask and pour the entire contents of the sample bottle through a glass fiber filter in the Buchner funnel, swirling the sample remaining in the bottle to suspend any particulate. - 10.1.3.1.6.2 Rinse the sample bottle twice with approximately 5 mL portions of reagent water to transfer any remaining particulate onto the filter. - 10.1.3.1.6.3 Rinse any particulate off the sides of the Buchner funnel with small quantities of reagent water. - 10.1.3.1.6.4 Weigh the empty sample bottle to \pm 1 g.
 Determine the weight of the sample by difference.
-Save the bottle for further use. - 10.1.3.1.6.5 Extract the filtrates using the separatory funnel procedure in Section 10.2.1.

-- 10.1.3.1.6.6 Extract the filter containing the particulate using the SDS procedure in Section 10.2.3. - 10.1.4 Soil/sediment Samples
+Save the bottle for further use. - 10.1.3.1.6.5 Extract the filtrates using the separatory funnel procedure in Section 10.2.1. - 10.1.3.1.6.6 Extract the filter containing the particulate using the SDS procedure in Section 10.2.3. - 10.1.4 Soil/Sediment Samples